Skip To The Main Content

 Moderator: Kerstin Wilken, IDT Biologika

-In this session you will learn about the authorities’ expectations for implementation of the new Annex 1 e.g., regarding the application of QRM.
-Also, the impact for aseptic fill & finish, manufacturer and user will be presented and discussed.
+Also, the impact of aseptic fill & finish, on the manufacturer and user will be presented and discussed.

-09:45 I A Rapid Microbiological Methods in the Light of Annex
+09:45 I Rapid Microbiological Methods in the Light of EU GMP Annex 1

 Christina Meissner, Austrian Agency for Health and Food Safety